tbenthompson/anti_forgetful/README.md

 Please let me know if you have issues!

-# Just tell me how to use it!
+# Just tell me how to use it.

 First, if you haven't used AWS before: